Carl W. House

 Carl House's attitude of "why am I here fighting this war?" changed from a free education to the protection of civilians.
 Carl House and his fellow soldiers were sent on a mission to find the enemy that was targeting US planes.
 While they were searching, they found women who had been tortured and murdered which instantly changed his perception of war.
 He would much rather fight to help the Korean people, than see this happen to his own family back in the United States.

-When Carl House's unit arrived at Jhangjin, they were told there wasn't any enemy within a 15 mile radius, so many soldiers began building fires, drinking coffee and preparing sleeping bags.
-Around 3 am, the Chinese forces surrounded the US soldiers in a horseshoe-shaped position, making it nearly impossible for the US soldiers to escape.
-They fought for 3 days and ended up running low on artillery after a failed airdrop into enemy territory.
-It was every man for themselves.
-The captain ordered Carl House's unit to stand rear guard while men pulled out, but that was when Carl House was captured by the Chinese.
+Carl House arrived at Jangjin with his unit and was told no enemy forces were within a fifteen-mile radius.
+He recalls many soldiers began building fires, drinking coffee, and preparing sleeping bags.
+He shares that Chinese forces surrounded the U.S. soldiers in a horseshoe-shaped position around three in the morning, making it nearly impossible for them to escape.
+He remembers fighting for three days and running low on artillery after a failed airdrop landed in enemy territory.
+He recounts his captain ordering his unit to stand rear guard while fellow soldiers pulled out and recalls doing what he could to hold off the Chinese.

 Carl House's Capture